 The Nevada County Superior Court's Self-Help Center is located adjacent to the Law Library.
 This award-winning self-help center provides legal information on court procedures, form packets with instructions, and alternatives to civil litigation, such as mediation.
 Areas of law include: Adoption, Guardianship, Name Change, Unlawful Detainer (Eviction), Civil Harassment, Modification of Probation, and Traffic.
 The Self-Help Center is also home to the county's Family Law Facilitator and Small Claims Advisor.

-A coin-operated copy machine is available at the Law Library for 25¢ a page, and an electric typewriter is also on-site for use.
+A copy machine is available at the Law Library for 25¢ a page, and an electric typewriter is also on-site for use.

 Board of Trustees

 The Board of Trustees of the Nevada County Law Library meets on the third Wednesday of every month, 12:15 - 1:00 p.m., in the Law Library Conference Room.
 The public is invited to attend.